mangesh2m/mangesh2m/README.md

 ## Hi there 👋

+As a **Technical Content Writer**, I blend the clarity and precision of _technical writing_ with the creativity and ingenuity of _content writing_ to produce engaging, articulate, and user-focused content.
 <!--
 **mangesh2m/mangesh2m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.